pklaus/brother_ql/README.md

                             set, --threshold is meaningless.
       --compress, -c        Enable compression (if available with the model).
                             Takes more time but results in smaller file size.
+      --red                 Create a label to be printed in black/red/white (only with QL-800, QL-810W, QL-820NWB on DK-22251 labels).
       --no-cut              Don't cut the tape after printing the label.
       --loglevel LOGLEVEL   Set to DEBUG for verbose debugging output to stderr.